 11. Eggs and milk

 Even though eggs and milk are considered healthy foods, they may not suit all mothers.
 For some mothers, cold milk creates stomach pain, and warm milk triggers acidity.
+Milk can also be hard to digest for new mothers.
 Likewise, eggs can cause bloating in mothers which can be very painful after a c-section.

 The time after delivery, no matter if the delivery was normal or cesarean – is crucial for the new mother and newborn.
 It a period when a woman becomes weak both emotionally and physically or both.
 Optimal nutrition after a C-section is crucial for fast recovery.